What is Scribd?

 Redpoint Ventures

-Redpoint Ventures, founded in 1999, is a venture capital firm known for its investments in early growth-stage companies, providing crucial backing for scaling businesses.
+Redpoint Ventures was founded in 1999 and is a venture capital firm focused on investments in early growth-stage companies.

 Charles River

-Charles River provides comprehensive solutions to accelerate drug, chemical, and medical device development, supporting clients from research through commercialization with an integrated approach.
+Charles River provides integrated solutions to accelerate development and commercialization, supporting clients from basic research to market entry.

 Khosla Ventures